sdarwin/jenkins-ci/docs/jenkins-details.md

 - AWS Credentials Plugin
 - Pipeline: GitHub
 - Remote Jenkinsfile Provider
+- Amazon EC2 plugin

+Credentials:

+Add each of these credentials.

+While it may be convenient to have access to the same credentials already in use, and faster to set up, in fact all credentials can be recreated/regenerated/reassigned.
+The same exact credentials are not needed.
+Issue new tokens.
+Create new users.
+With permissions in the AWS and github accounts.

-Add a credential: github-cppalliance-bot .
+github-cppalliance-bot .
 It's a "username with password".
 In reality, username with a token.
-This is a github account.
+This is a github account , cppalliance-bot

-Another credential: cppalliance-bot-aws-user, AWS credential access to S3.
+cppalliance-bot-aws-user, AWS credential access to S3.
+Permissions to S3.

+jenkinsec2plugin , AKIAQWC... , this is an "aws credential", with key/secret to launch instances in the cloud.
+While this could be
+		the same as the previous cppalliance-bot-aws-user, it happens to be a separate user.

+nodejenkins-private-key - an ssh key, where you enter a private key, that will be used to ssh into the auto-scaled cloud nodes that
+       jenkinsec2plugin is launching.

+Cloud:

+Manage Jenkins->Clouds->New Cloud
+name: cloud-jenkinspool1
+ec2 creds: AKIAQWC... (jenkinsec2plugin)
+region: us-east-1
+ec2-keypair: nodejenkins-private-key
+description: jenkinspool1
+ami: ami-0b1cd4177a6d9ee12 (will vary)
+size: t3xlarge
+security group names: jenkinsnode
+remote filesystem: /jenkins
+remote user: nodejenkins
+ssh port: 22
+labels: jenkinspool1
+usage: only when labels match
+idle termination: 6
+Advanced:
+executor: 1
+min: 0
+min: 0
+connection strategy: public dns
+host verification: off
+max uses: -1

+See docker/packer folder to run packer and generate the AMI.
+The AMI id will be entered in the above Cloud configuration.

+The pool is referenced via the label jenkinspool1.

+Not all jobs use the cloud pool.
+At the moment many doc previews are built locally on the jenkins host itself, using docker but not remote cloud agents.

 Install Docker.
 Add Jenkins to docker group.
 Restart jenkins.